Albuquerque Fire Rescue Oral Board Interview — What Fire Department Panels Actually Evaluate

 Read that page before your test date.

-How to Prepare for the Albuquerque Fire Rescue Oral Board
+How to Prepare for a Fire Oral Board

-The AFR oral board rewards candidates who understand how panels think — not candidates who memorize answers.
-Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Albuquerque Fire Rescue panels are evaluating before you walk in that room.
+The oral board rewards candidates who understand how panels think — not candidates who memorize answers.
+Preparation means understanding the scoring criteria, practicing structured responses, and knowing what panels are evaluating before you walk in that room.

 Already ready to prepare the right way?